WHME-TV: WHME-TV

 Former WHME logo, used until August 2024.

-In the early 1980s, WHME cut back its secular programming hours on weekdays to 2 to 7 p.m.
-By the early to mid-1980s, the morning cartoons returned and at that point it started running more recent children's programs on weekdays, including The Disney Afternoon animation block by the early 1990s.
+By the early 1980s, morning cartoons returned to WHME, and throughout most of the 1980s and into the early 1990s, the station aired regular children's programs on weekdays, including reruns of The Flintstones, Rocky and Bullwinkle, Underdog, and Alvin and the Chipmunks.
+The station later added both The Wonderful World of Disney during the late 1980s and later The Disney Afternoon animation block by the early 1990s.
 WHME-TV also aired the nationally syndicated evening news program, Independent Network News.
 By the early 1990s, more sitcoms from the 1970s and 1980s were added onto the schedule.
-On May 27, 1996, WHME began carrying the Kids' WB program block within its afternoon lineup when W12BK channel 12, now WYGN-LD, switched to being a translator of ABC affiliate WBND-LP channel 58, but unlike other LeSEA-owned stations, it declined to carry prime time programming from the block's parent network, The WB (which instead affiliated with W69BT channel 69 in October 1999, now WMYS-LD, and later moved to WMWB-LP channel 25, now WCWW-LD).
+Throughout much of 1994 and 1995, WHME carried 60 Minutes as a result of CBS affiliate WSBT-TV (channel 22) losing its rights to carry the program as a result of WSBT carrying both Fox programming and Chicago Bears football.
+On May 27, 1996, WHME began carrying the Kids' WB program block within its afternoon lineup when W12BK (channel 12, now WYGN-LD), switched to being a translator of ABC affiliate WBND-LP (channel 58), but unlike other LeSEA-owned stations, it declined to carry prime time programming from the block's parent network, The WB (which instead affiliated with W69BT channel 69 in October 1999, now WMYS-LD, and later moved to WMWB-LP channel 25, now WCWW-LD).
 In the early 2000s, WHME decreased the number of cartoons on its schedule and replaced them with more sitcoms and drama series.

 In August 2024, WHME and Indianapolis sister station WHMB-TV switched their primary channels to Univision.
 Despite the switch, the station still airs religious programming on Sunday mornings during off-network hours.